Wait for It (song): Recordings

 Leslie Odom Jr. performed the song for the 2015 cast album.

 The Hamilton Mixtape, which was released in December 2016, includes a recording of the song in a different arrangement with Usher as the lead vocalist.
 Usher's version peaked at number 16 on the R&B Digital Song Sales chart.

 Odom Jr. recorded an abridged version of the song for a public service announcement regarding the 2020 United States presidential election, urging people to "wait for it" as the votes were counted.

+Jennifer Nettles also recorded an arrangement of the song on her 2021 album, Always Like New.